How to Define Your Business Purpose and Values as a Female Founder

 Your background and experiences aren't separate from your business.
 They are your business in the early-stages.
 When you understand how your story connects to what you're building, your purpose becomes clear.
 You can shape it into an unique brand.

-This is why building a business based on your values means your business becomes an extension of yourself.
-Your brand carries your influence, and the business becomes a direct reflection of the leadership behind it.
-Think of it this way: building a business is like being a good person - the business reflects who you are as a leader through your brand.
+This is why building a business based on your values matters - your business becomes an extension of who you are.
+Your brand carries your influence, and the business reflects the leadership behind it.

 Recommended read: Why Your Business Is Your Brand (And Why Most Female Founders Miss This)